bfitzpat/fitzplorations/camelk-minikube.md

 ## Possible VS Code extension to provide 'Run' menu

+Note that this extension code is available here: <https://github.com/bfitzpat/vscode-camelk>

 If Camel-K (Kamel) is in the system path, we can simply call the 'kamel' utility with appropriate options to run a particular file when the user wishes.
 For example, if I have a simple workspace with a Groovy file...

 ![Run Menu](images/kubernetes-view-camelk-run-menu.jpg)